PIYatGitHub/NodeJS-WeatherApp/readme.md

 It will provide the simplest of UI so that you don't get confused...

 ### Getting started for users
-Initially the app runs @ the terminal, but the final version will come with a nice url and everything.
+The final version of the app comes with a nice url and everything you need to get your forecast.
 So what you need to do is simply type in your address at the field provided and see the forecast for it.
 <br>